Kyagara/rt/README.md

 > [!WARNING]
 > WIP!
 YouTube videos will run into 403 after some time, embedded videos are used by default for now.

-A Twitch and YouTube frontend using Svelte and Electron.
+A Twitch and YouTube frontend app using Svelte and Electron.

 <table>
     <tr>